 My love of singing started with my Dad.
 He sang, I listened.
-I continued singing before hooking up with Darren in London in 1996 and worked for Warner Music by day, writing with Darren in the evenings.
-This led to signings with EMI and Atlantic Records.
-It was an exciting time, meeting Ahmet Ertegen and releasing an album that led to a number 1 Billboard single as Pocket Size.
+I continued singing before hooking up with Darren in London in 1997 and worked for Warner Music by day and writing in the evenings.
+This led to signings with EMI and Atlantic Records, meeting Ahmet Ertegen and an album that led to a number 1 Billboard single as Pocket Size.

-It all sounds great, but actually I struggled with the music industry.
-Next came over a 10-year period of no singing at all, although initially I did continue writing with others, including Robin Taylor Firth (Nightmares On Wax/ Budnubac).
+I struggled with the music industry and next came over a 10-year period of no singing at all, although initially I did continue writing with others, including Robin Taylor Firth (Nightmares On Wax/ Budnubac).

-Living in Sussex again I took up playing Autoharp and going to local folk clubs.
-The supportive environment and the characters found in the clubs was a wonderful way to find my voice again.
+Living in Sussex again I took up playing autoharp and going to local folk clubs.
+The supportive environment and the characters found in the clubs was a wonderful way to find my voice and start writing again.

 After studying Music at Goldsmiths in the late 80s, Darren teamed up with old school friend Dom Dyson to form Shimmer.